-Syria’s Foreign Minister, Walid al-Moualem, told the United Nations General Assembly on Saturday that the country was ready for the christian online dating adelaide who fled during the conflict.
+Syria’s Foreign Minister, Walid al-Moualem, told the United Nations General Assembly on Saturday that the country was ready for the voluntary return of refugees who fled during the conflict.

 “We welcome any assistance with reconstruction from those countries that were not part of the aggression on Syria,” said al-Moualem, who is also the Deputy Prime Minister.

 “The countries that offer only conditional assistance or continue to support terrorism, they are neither invited nor welcome to help.”

 He said the conditions were fine for them to return, and he blamed “some western countries” for “spreading irrational fears” that prompted refugees to stay away.

 “We have called upon the international community and humanitarian organizations to facilitate these returns,” he said.
 “They are politicizing what should be a purely humanitarian issue.”

 The United States and the European Union have warned that there will be no reconstruction aid for Syria until there is a political agreement between Assad and the opposition to end the war.